King Kong Lives: Critical response

 King Kong Lives was panned by critics.
 Rotten Tomatoes reports an 8% approval rating based on 13 reviews, with an average rating of 2.6/10.
 On Metacritic, the film has a weighted average score of 32 out of 100 based on 9 critic reviews, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 Roger Ebert gave the film only one out of four stars and stated, "The problem with everyone in King Kong Lives is that they're in a boring movie, and they know they're in a boring movie, and they just can't stir themselves to make an effort."
-DEG sent a notice to Ebert and Gene Siskel notifying the two critics that they were allowed to show snippets of the film on TV in their native Chicago, but were forbidden to show the same snippets on the national scale unless they promised to give positive reviews, which the pair refused to agree to.
+DEG sent a notice to Ebert and Gene Siskel notifying the two critics that they were allowed to show snippets of the film on TV in their native Chicago, but were forbidden to show the same snippets on their nationally broadcast series At the Movies unless they promised to give positive reviews, which the pair refused to agree to.
 Siskel remarked, "Obviously, they were scared [...]
 If you don't believe me or Roger, believe the film company, that, think about it, couldn't find a single scene that it wanted you to see."
 In fact, Ebert playfully noted that the children in the audience were so bored with the film, they found playing with one of the auditorium's doors a more diverting activity.

 Patrick Goldstein of the Los Angeles Times opined that "this sequel, directed by John Guillermin (who was also at the helm of the 1976 version) is in good hands as long as Kong is on screen.
-(Designer Carlo Rambaldi has done a masterful job of sculpting his mighty ape’s features, giving him heft, surprising agility and, perhaps to age him a bit, a receding hairline.)
-But the film makers haven’t been able to improve on the original story.
-It’s still Kong vs. Civilization, with a lot of high-firepower action and wackily implausible plot twists thrown in to keep the Big Guy busy."
+(Designer Carlo Rambaldi has done a masterful job of sculpting his mighty ape's features, giving him heft, surprising agility and, perhaps to age him a bit, a receding hairline.)
+But the film makers haven't been able to improve on the original story.
+It's still Kong vs. Civilization, with a lot of high-firepower action and wackily implausible plot twists thrown in to keep the Big Guy busy."
 Rambaldi's work was also lauded by Janet Maslin of The New York Times, but she nonetheless remarked that "King Kong Lives, which was directed by John Guillerman, has a dull cast and a plot that's even duller."
 Staff members of Variety remarked that "in portraying an Indiana Jones-type figure, [Brian] Kerwin strains for plausibility and [the] film swiftly begins to lose some early credibility."

-The film was nominated for one Razzie Award, Worst Visual Effects.
+The film was nominated for a Golden Raspberry Award for Worst Visual Effects at the 7th Golden Raspberry Awards.
 Actor Peter Goetz received a residual check of three cents from the film and decided to frame it as a tribute, never cashing it.

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.